How To Get Tickets To The Louvre

 What to do if tickets to the Louvre are sold out

 The first tickets that get sold out are those on the official site.
-If you can’t find tickets for the day you wish to visit, you can try one of the many third party booking sites.
+If you can’t find tickets for the day you wish to visit, you can try one of the many third-party booking sites that sell attraction tickets.
 These sites buy tickets in bulk so they will often have a spare one.

 Another option may be to get a guided tour.
 Since these are a bit more expensive than plain skip-the-line tickets, your chances of finding a spot last minute are higher.